helsing-ai/sguaba/README.md

 # sguaba

-This library provides hard-to-misuse rigid body transforms (aka "spatial math") for engineers with better things to think about than linear algebra.
+This library provides hard-to-misuse rigid body transforms (aka "spatial math") for engineers with other things to worry about than linear algebra.

 ## Naming